kubernetes-sigs/controller-runtime/designs/conditional-controllers.md

 ```
 // RunWithStopOptions runs the informer and provides options to be checked that
 // would indicate under what conditions the informer should stop
-RunWithStopOptions(stopOptions StopOptions) StopReason
+RunWithStopOptions(stopOptions StopOptions)

 // StopOptions let the caller specifcy which conditions to stop the informer.
 type StopOptions struct {
-  // StopChannel stops the Informer when it receives a close signal
+  // ExternalStop stops the Informer when it receives a close signal
-  StopChannel <-chan struct{}
+  ExternalStop <-chan struct{}

   // OnListError inspects errors returned from the informer's underlying
   // reflector, and based on the error determines whether or not to stop the
   // informer.
   OnListError func(err) bool
 }

-// StopReason is a custom typed error that indicates how the informer was
-// stopped
-type StopReason error
 ```

 This could be plumbed through controller-runtime allowing users to pass informer